Peraccjm/IT-3038c-Scripts/project1/README.md

 ## Time Script in Python
 ## Peraccjm

 The goal of this script is to retrieve the time in epoch and then convert to a human readable format.
+Then display both Human readable and epoch.

 Run using python on your pc.

-Can pe setup as a start up task to display everytime PC is turned on
+Can setup as a start up task to display every time PC is turned on.